 - Autonomy: Being in control of our own choices

 - Complexity: Being able to master new skills and improve

 - Direct connection between effort and reward: Seeing the payoff—whether financial, spiritual, or other—of your work

-Once these three distinct factors are built into your work routine, you’re much more likely to find yourself happily performing in the quasi-mythical Meaningful Work Zone.
+Once these three distinct factors are built into your work routine, you will likely find yourself happily performing in the quasi-mythical Meaningful Work Zone.

-For example, let’s look at one profession whose members are most likely to experience those conditions on a regular basis: Doctors.
+For example, let’s look at one profession whose members are most likely to experience those conditions regularly: Doctors.

 A study from the online salary- and benefits-tracking company PayScale found that doctors rated their jobs as the most meaningful of all professions surveyed.
-With a feeling that their work makes a difference (autonomy) and often complex work, doctors also see higher pay—direct connection between effort and reward.
+With a feeling that their work makes a difference (autonomy) and often complex work, doctors also see higher pay—a direct connection between effort and reward.

 Even if you’re not a doctor, you can create these conditions in your own work life.
-Let’s take a look at each condition and some ideas to help achieve it, no matter what your work situation.
+Let’s look at each condition and some ideas to help achieve it, no matter your work situation.